The Clear Edge

 The Executive Summary

-Operators at $50K–$125K stall and leave $406K in upside on the table by fixing capacity walls reactively; mapping the four breaking points and their timelines lets you raise ceilings proactively and compound faster.
+Operators at $50K–$125K stall and leave $406K in upside on the table by fixing capacity walls reactively instead of mapping and pre‑empting the four breaking points.

-• Who this is for: Service and consulting operators between $50K–$125K/month who feel “maxed,” keep hitting invisible ceilings, and want a clear map of what constrains growth at each revenue stage.
+• Who this is for: Service and consulting operators between $50K–$125K/month who feel maxed out at invisible ceilings and want a clear capacity map for each revenue stage.

-• What you’ll learn: The four stage constraints (Founder Hours, System Absence, Team Coordination, Decision Load), the Constraint Anticipation System, the 80% Rule, and the stage-by-stage Diagnostic Tests that tell you exactly which wall you’re hitting.
+• What you’ll learn: The four stage constraints (Founder Hours, System Absence, Team Coordination, Decision Load) and the Constraint Anticipation System that flags which wall you’re hitting before it fully stalls you.

-• What changes if you apply it: You shift from getting stuck 3–6 months per stage to fixing constraints at 80% capacity, moving from $48K → $142K in 18 months instead of crawling to $82K, and protecting energy with a healthier work mix.
+• What changes if you apply it: You stop sitting 3–6 months at each ceiling, fix constraints at 80% capacity, and follow the $48K → $142K 18‑month progression instead of crawling to $82K.

 Written by Nour Boustani for $50K–$125K/month operators who want to grow from stage to stage on purpose without stalling at invisible ceilings or burning out fixing every constraint too late.